ponylang/pony-tutorial/expressions/variables.md

 Just like local variables, fields can be `var` or `let`.
 They can also have initial value assigned in their definition, just like local variables, or they can be given their initial value in a constructor.

+Unlike local variables, some types of field can be declared using `embed`.
+Specifically, only classes or structs can be embedded; interfaces, traits, primitives and numeric types cannot.
+A field declared using `embed` is similar to one declared using `let`, but at an implementation level the memory for the embedded class is laid out directly within the outer class.
+Contrast this with `let` or `var`, where the implementation uses pointers to reference the field class.
+Embedded fields can be passed to other functions in exactly the same way as let or var fields.

+__Why would I use `embed`?__ The only reason to use `embed` is for the slight additional performance of avoiding a pointer dereference.
+Good Pony style is to use `let` unless performance testing shows that `embed` would really help.

 ## Globals

 Some programming languages have __global variables__ that can be accessed from anywhere in the code.
 What a bad idea!
 Pony doesn't have global variables at all.